AmbroziakIvanIMZ12/IvanAmbroziak/README.md

-You need the Branch: Seminar_2
+Following the steps:

-Then you need folder: Sockets
+1. You need the Branch: Seminar05, wich located near "New pull request"
-Then you need folder: Sck
+2. Then you need folder: REST
-Then you need the files: Implementa
+3. Then you need files: Main, FileInfo, WrappedList, Massege,  UserInfo